 Bonds and Treasury Bills

-T-Bills are for a shorter period of a time and are always bought back less than a year later.
+T-Bills are bought for a shorter period of a time and are always bought back less than a year later.
 T-Bills are also only available in denominations of $1,000 and have a maximum purchase of $5 million.
 They are purchased from an auction setting, and your return value is calculated by the difference between the discounted value you paid for the T-bill and the amount you receive back.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.